jtobin/jtobin.github.io/_posts/2016-07-18-on-measurability.md

 refer to a few different objects as 'measurable', going roughly as follows.

 The elements of the structure $$\mathcal{X}$$ are called *measurable sets*.
-They're called this because they can literally be assigned a notion of measure
-- a kind of generalized volume.
-If we're just talking about some subset of
-$$X$$ out of the context of its structure then we can be pedantic and call it measurable *with respect to* $$\mathcal{X}$$, say.
-You could also call a set
-$$\mathcal{X}$$-measurable, to be similarly precise.
+They're called this because they can literally be assigned a notion of measure, whcih is a kind of generalized volume.
+If we're just talking about some subset of $$X$$ out of the context of its structure then we can be pedantic and call it measurable *with respect to* $$\mathcal{X}$$, say.
+You could also call a set $$\mathcal{X}$$-measurable, to be similarly precise.

 The product of the original collection and its associated structure $$(X,
 \mathcal{X})$$ is called a *measurable space*.
 It's called that because it can